DVD-Audio: Format variants

 Four of the major music labels, Universal Music, EMI, Warner Bros.
-Records, Naxos Records and several smaller audiophile labels (such as AIX Records, Claudio Records, DTS Entertainment, Silverline Records, OgreOgress productions, Tacet and Teldec) have released albums on DVD-Audio, but the number is minimal compared to standard CDs.
+Records, Naxos Records and several smaller audiophile labels (such as AIX Records, Claudio Records, DTS Entertainment, Silverline Records, OgreOgress Productions, Tacet and Teldec) have released albums on DVD-Audio, but the number is minimal compared to standard CDs.
 New high-definition titles have been released in standard DVD-Video format (which can contain two-channel Linear PCM audio data ranging from 48 kHz/16-bit to 96 kHz/24-bit), "HDAD", which includes a DVD-Video format recording on one side and DVD-Audio on the other, CD/DVD packages, which can include the album on both CD and DVD-Audio, or DualDisc, which can contain DVD-Audio content on the DVD side.
-In addition, some titles that had been initially released as a standalone DVD-Audio disc were re-released as a CD/DVD package or as a DualDisc.
+In addition, some titles that had been initially released as a standalone DVD-Audio disc (such as The Grateful Dead's American Beauty and R.E.M.'s Automatic for the People) were re-released as a CD/DVD package or as a DualDisc.